joh80839/project-03-full-proposal/scope.md

 **Project Purpose**
-The purpose of this project is to educate people on beginner-level information on how to fish from the shore.
+The purpose of this project is to present and describe two common fish beginners typically catch from freshwater shores.

 **Description**
 This project includes 2 pages worth of information.
 The website will have a homepage (index.html) and a second page (about.html), and both will be styled using a CSS style sheet.